OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

   geospatial field to store multi-resolution/pyramid rasters.
 So it can be used with sub-grids as in the NTv2 format.

-* Extensive experience with the TIFF format, and its appropriatness for network access, in particular through the `Cloud Optimized GeoTIFF initiative <https://www.cogeo.org/>`_ whose layout can make use of sub-grids efficient from a network access perspective, because grid headers can be put at the beginning of the file, and
+* Extensive experience with the TIFF format, and its appropriateness for network access, in particular through the `Cloud Optimized GeoTIFF initiative <https://www.cogeo.org/>`_ whose layout can make use of sub-grids efficient from a network access perspective, because grid headers can be put at the beginning of the file, and